-This will be a 52-week, multi-center, randomized, double-blind, double-dummy, placebo- and active comparator-controlled study in subjects with stable moderate-to-severe plaque psoriasis.
-Subjects will undergo screening evaluations within 28 days prior to administration of study medication to determine eligibility.
-Following the screening process, approximately 600 qualified subjects will be randomized in a 2:1:1 ratio to one of the following 3 treatment groups:
+This will be a 52 week, multicenter, randomized, double-blind, placebo-controlled study in subjects with stable moderate-to-severe plaque psoriasis.
+Subjects will undergo screening evaluations within 28 days prior to administration of study treatment to determine eligibility.
+Following the screening process, approximately 219 subjects will be randomized in a 2:1 ratio to either BMS-986165 6 mg QD or placebo, respectively.